alfonsof/azure-java-examples/README.md

 * [azureblobstoragedeleteobject](/azureblobstoragedeleteobject) - Azure Blob Storage Delete Object: Example of how to handle Azure Blob Storage and delete a Blob in a Blob Storage container in an Azure storage account.
 * [azureblobstoragecopy](/azureblobstoragecopy) - Azure Blob Storage Copy: Example of how to handle Azure Blob Storage and copy a Blob from a Blob Storage container to another Blob Storage container in an Azure storage account.
 It uses Azure SDKs for Java.
 * [azureblobstoragemove](/azureblobstoragemove) - Azure Blob Storage Move: Example of how to handle Azure Blob Storage and move a Blob from a Blob Storage container to another Blob Storage container in an Azure storage account.
 It uses Azure SDKs for Java.

+**Messaging and Event Services - Azure Event Grid, Azure Event Hub:**

+* [azureeventgridsendevent](/azureeventgridsendevent) - Azure Event Grid send event: Example of how to handle an Event Grid and send events to an Event Grid Topic.

 ## License